khudgins/documentation/on-premise/administration/console.rst

 console Database
 ----------------

-The enStratus console database contains the content for driving the web interface of the enStratus console.
+The Enstratius console database contains the content for driving the web interface of the Enstratius console.

 enstratus_console Database
 --------------------------